SCENE 01 / PRODUCTION

 Do your crews speak English?

-The department heads who include DPs and gaffers and sound mixers and 1st ADs possess either bilingual skills or they have excellent English communication abilities.
-That's essential for international productions.
-Japanese crews below department head level typically have limited English, so we always ensure clear communication chains.
-For complex shoots, we recommend a bilingual AD or set translator to keep everything running smoothly.
+Our department heads β DPs, gaffers, sound mixers, and 1st ADs β are either bilingual or strong English speakers, which is key on global shoots.
+Crews below department-head level often have limited English, so we always set up clear communication chains.
+For demanding shoots, we suggest a bilingual AD or set translator to keep everything running smoothly.

 Can you provide equipment along with crew?